This tutorial is the last post in a four-part series about map text in ArcGIS Pro. You can find all tutorials here:

 Drag a rectangle on the layout to add your new scale bar.

 Tip: If your scale bar says something like 2,000 kilometers, it’s referring to the key map instead of the main map.
-You can fix this problem in the Format Scale Bar pane by changing the Map frame to Map Frame 1.
+You can fix this problem in the Element pane by changing the Map frame to Map Frame 1.

-On the ribbon, experiment with the options on the Format and Design tabs to customize the scale bar until it looks just the way you like.
+On the ribbon, experiment with the options on the Scale Bar and Design tabs to customize the scale bar until it looks just the way you like.

 You can refer to the settings I used in the Finished Layout if you want it to look like this: